australia/aboriginal-flag-cv-model/README.md

 # Now, let's load a sample image into memory
 # Change the file name below if you want to test other potential samples
-image = cv2.imread("sample4.jpg")
+image = cv2.imread("samples/sample.jpg")

 # model.predict() is the method we call with our image as an argument
+# to try find our desired object in the sample image using our pre-trained model.
 # It will do a bit of processing and then spit back some numbers.
 # The numbers define what it thinks the bounding boxes are of potential matches.
 # And the probability that the bounding box is recognizing the object (flag).
-boxes, scores = model.predict(image)
+labels, boxes, scores = model.predict(image)

+# Below we are just printing the results, predict() will
-# Will give a couple arrays that represent the bounding box coordinates and
+# give back a couple of arrays that represent the bounding box coordinates and
-# probability that the model believes that box to be match
+# probability that the model believes that the box is a match
 # The coordinates are (xMin, yMin, xMax, yMax)
 # Using this data, you could just open the original image in an image editor
-# and draw a box around the bounding coordinates
+# and draw a box around the printed coordinates
-print(boxes, scores)
+print(labels, boxes, scores)

-# Warning: You don't have to understand this part, I barely do
+# WARNING: You don't have to understand this part, I barely do.
-# Let's now output the image
+# All this code does is draw rectangles around the model predictions above
+# and outputs to the display for your viewing pleasure.
 for idx, s in enumerate(scores):
-    print(idx, s)
-    if s > 0.1: # Print scores that are bigger than a small threshold rect = boxes[idx]
+    if s > 0.3: # This line decides what probabilities we should outline rect = boxes[idx]
         start_point = (rect[0].int(), rect[1].int())
         end_point = (rect[2].int(), rect[3].int())
         cv2.rectangle(image, start_point, end_point, (0, 0, 255), 2)

 cv2.imshow("Image" + str(idx), image)
+# Press a key to close the output image
 cv2.waitKey(0)

 ```